socadk/design-practice-repository/artifact-templates/futureWork/DPR-QualityAttributeScenario.md

 ### Tools
 <!--From AA, should call out what one needs to be able to do on beginner, intermediate, advanced level; as a team -->

 This is a text artifact, possibly structured with the help of templates and tables.
+Any word processing or other tool supporting item lists and table formatting can be used to create QAS instances, including wikis, markup languages, and Markdown.

 ### Hints and Pitfalls to Avoid (Common Pitfalls)
 <!--See ART, don’t overdo etc.-->

-* Focus on key qualities, prioritize elicitation and documentation effort by business value and technical risk (e.g., ASR test)
+* Focus on key qualities, prioritize elicitation and documentation effort by business value and technical risk (for instance, via a test for [architectural significance](https://medium.com/olzzio/architectural-significance-test-9ff17a9b4490)).
-* Define the behavior in different environments (steady state, high workload, error cases)
+* Define the desired behavior in different environments such as steady state, high workload, and error cases.
+Create multiple QAS instances as/if needed.
-* Do not let this analysis artifact morph into a design one; the response measure is an observable quality, not a means to achieve this quality.
+* Do not let the scope of this analysis artifact creep, for instance by morphing it into a design document.
+The response measure is an observable quality, not a means to achieve this quality.

 <!-- TODO could talk about design time vs. runtime; what are measures for design time qualities such as maintainability? could talk about quality trees for prioritization, risk-based approach by M .Glinz (see fact sheets) -->